 No other interval carries an equivalent ambivalence or affect.
 The major seventh simultaneously belongs to its tonic and nevertheless sounds a world apart.
-By comparison, the tritone belongs to the major scale only as a matter of technicality; its dissonance is total, so much so that it is caricatured.
-Far from this crass and cartoonish dissonance, the major seventh uses dissonance to achieve transcendence.
+No other interval sounds so strange while belonging to its home major scale.
+For the other intervals, one must travel outside for a dissonant sound–Far from this crass and cartoonish dissonance, the major seventh uses dissonance to achieve transcendence.
 Or: the major seventh is beautiful by and through its very dissonance, through its long distance from tonic that is also the shortest distance possible.

 (Chapter Four, Footnote 6)